 Another example is Revolution Golf’s long form post-click landing page in which they generated over 13,500 sales:

 The trick with long form pages is good structure.
-If the page formatting is off and the elements seem out of balance, then visitors won’t consider reading your page in the first place.
+If the page formatting is off, then visitors won’t consider reading your page in the first place.

 To demonstrate, the HelloFresh page is a perfect example of a long form page that doesn’t overwhelm visitors.
 It has a CTA above the fold, relevant images, bulleted copy, and even an FAQ section: